taskmates/taskmates/README.md

 Taskmates can execute arbitrary commands on your system.
 Consider running it in a sandboxed environment (e.g. Docker) or on a dedicated machine.

+## License

+Taskmates will require a commercial license to use.
+It will be free for some cases (e.g. individual use, open-source projects, educational purposes), and parts of it likely open source.
+We're still figuring out the details.

 ## Support

 Join our [Discord](https://discord.gg/XjdEqUZXUn) community for support and feedback.

+## Join us

+We're looking for co-founders and individual contributors.
+Reach out to us via <a href="https://www.linkedin.com/company/taskmatesme">LinkedIn</a>